• Share this on:

 Tips:

-- Combine fresh exports with processed blueberries, for example, frozen, dried, syrups, purees and juices.
-Some buyers may have demand for both, but more importantly, processed blueberries provide you with a secondary channel for fruit that is not fit for fresh export.
+• Combine fresh exports with processed blueberries, for example, frozen, dried, syrups, purees and juices.
+Few buyers may have demand for both, but more importantly, processed blueberries provide you with a secondary channel for fruit that is not fit for fresh export.

-- Make sure you have access to a reliable and certified packing station when dealing with large retailers.
-You have the option of packing your blueberries directly in consumer packages after harvest or outsource repacking in the destination country.
+• Make sure you have access to a reliable and certified packing station when dealing with large retailers.
+You have the option of packing your blueberries directly in consumer packaging after harvest or outsource repacking in the destination country.
+This will also depend on your customer’s preference.

 What is the most interesting channel for you?